MA in Archaeology

 End of First Year

-- By end of first semester: Formed Advisory Committee and submitted a full program of study (by Week 8 of the first semester).
+- Formed Advisory Committee and submitted a full program of study (by Week 8 of the first semester).

 - Master’s project prospectus approved by Advisory Committee and DGS.